Layla Anna-Lee: Personal life

+Machado's first marriage was to Richard Cullen in early 2014, with whom she has a son.

 Machado married Irish mixed martial artist Ian Garry in Las Vegas on 26 February 2022.

-In April 2022, it was announced that she was pregnant with the couple's first child.
+In April 2022, it was announced that Machado was pregnant with her second, and the couple's first child.
+Garry announced they had a son in October 2022.